mariadb-corporation/MaxScale/Documentation/Monitors/Clustrix-Monitor.md

 nodes are being softfailed.
 The status of the corresponding server object of a node being softfailed will be set to `Draining`, which will prevent new connections from being created to that node.

+When the number of connections through MaxScale to the node has dropped to 0, its state will change to `Drained`.
+Note that the state `Drained` only tells that there are no connections to the node, not what the state of the softfailing operation is.

 If a node that was softfailed is UNSOFTFAILed then the `Draining` status will be cleared.